• Skip to primary navigation

 Regardless if you are looking for a quick and easy lunch idea or a recipe for a picnic or BBQ, vegan bean salad is always popular with a crowd.

-What is kombu?
+What is Kombu?

 This magical sea vegetable can change your vegan life.
 Many people have asked me how I can eat so many beans and other legumes without the stomach pains and gas associated with eating beans and legumes.
 In my opinion, its real power is in its ability to take the gas out of beans; yes, removes the negative results of heavy bean and legume consumption.

 Seaweeds are becoming more widely known as a healthy food with few calories and rich minerals.
 Kombu, however, possesses something that other edible seaweeds do not, and this is what makes kombu kelp the “King of Seaweed.”
 Not only is Kombu delicious on its own, but it is different from other seaweed in that it produces Dashi(stock).
-No other seaweed has that gift.
-This exclusive characteristic of the kombu is extremely important and indispensable to Japanese cuisine.
-Dashi is the base of several dishes and is valued as a vital and rich ingredient.

-How to cook with kombu
+How to Cook with Kombu

 Despite being a form of seaweed, kombu does not leave a seafood taste; you won’t even know it was in there, but you will notice a decrease if not full disappearance of gas and discomfort that some experience when eating beans and legumes.

-Where to buy kombu
+Where to Buy Kombu

 I bought my Kombu at Whole Foods, in the Asian section, but you can buy Kombu on Amazon as well.